chuugar/mpdnotify/README.md

 * **-p / --port** : mpd's server port.
 * **-o / --oneshot** : send a notification and exit immediately.

-All this arguments can be save in a configuration file, please see `mpdnotifyrc.sample` for further informations.
+All of these arguments can be save in a configuration file, please see [`mpdnotifyrc.sample`](https://github.com/chuugar/mpdnotify/blob/master/mpdnotifyrc.sample) for further informations.

 **Once running, `mpdnotify` will wait for the next song to send a notification** (unless **-o / --oneshot** has been passed).
 Cover is used as notification icon if a file (cover/front/album).(png/jpg) is find in the same folder as the music file.